 - Procedures for how to do everything will be posted in the forum well in advance of any deadlines.

-- Final stories are due to the admins no later than 5/28, but earlier is welcome.
+- Final stories are due to the admins no later than 5/20, with submissions opening on 5/15.

 - If an author wishes to have comments turned off on their story post(s), they will let the admin know with their story submission.

-- The posting schedule will be announced on 5/31.
+- The posting schedule will be announced no later than 5/31.

 - If you’re panicking at any point, reach out for help.